 The "Google Play authentication is required" error is a surprisingly common problem on Android devices.
 It makes you realize just how much you rely on Google products for your smartphone activity, especially the Play Store.
 The good news is that it's a super easy problem to fix.
-Let us show you how to fix this Google Play authentification error in three easy steps.
+Just follow the steps provided in our guide below.

 The error may simply be a sign-in issue, which sometimes occurs when the Play Store is updated.
-The first trick is to go into your phone's main Settings menu and then Accounts and simply remove the Google account you have registered (the one that's getting the "authentication is required" message).
+The first trick is to go into your phone's main Settings menu and then Accounts & sync and simply remove the Google account that is getting the "authentication is required" error.
 Once you've done this, you can re-add the account and it should work just fine.
+You can also restart your phone before re-adding just in case.
 However, you may need to do this step along with the second step below.

 Have you suffered from the "authentication is required'' error in Google Play before?
 How did you solve it?
-Let us know in the comments.
+Let us know in the comments below.